DecoHD: Decomposed Hyperdimensional Classification under Extreme Memory Budgets: Acknowledgements

 A conventional HDC classifier stores one prototype hypervector per class and predicts by measuring similarity between a query and these prototypes, typically via dot product~\cite{hernandez2021onlinehd}.
 While this layout is simple and hardware-friendly, its storage requirement grows as $\mathcal{O}(CD)$ for $C$ classes and dimensionality $D$, which quickly dominates memory in multi-class problems.
 Prior work has largely reduced this footprint by compressing along the \emph{feature axis}: lowering $D$, imposing sparsity, or quantizing encodings~\cite{imani2019sparsehd,morris2019comphd,ge2020classification,verges2025classification,imani2019quanthd}.
 Although effective in reducing memory and multiply–accumulate cost, such strategies erode the concentration-of-measure properties that stabilize similarity in high dimensions.
 At extreme budgets, they degrade both robustness to analog noise~\cite{liang2024robust,liang2024stridehd} and classification accuracy.

 This tension is especially acute in deployment scenarios where memory is the first-order constraint.
 Across emerging AI-on-edge applications—such as TinyML-based sensing and recognition~\cite{celen2025tinymltraffic,li2025tinymlpositioning,liu2025solarml}, batteryless IoT platforms~\cite{custode2024fast,tabrizchi2025intermittent}, and federated/distributed AI in heterogeneous systems~\cite{dudziak2022fedoras,zhu2024shufflefl,chu2025priprune}—models must be aggressively compressed while retaining resilience to device-level imperfections.
-In these regimes, preserving $D$ while reducing the number of stored dense hypervectors offers a more principled pathway than shrinking dimensionality.
+In these regimes, preserving $D$ maintains the concentration-of-measure properties central to HDC, making class-axis compression a more principled pathway than shrinking dimensionality.

 Inspired by decomposition techniques successful in compact deep neural networks—such as low-rank adaptation, modular fine-tuning, and shared-codebook representations~\cite{yin2021towards,yin2022batude,horvath2023maestro,tastan2025loft,kwon2023tinytrain}—we propose a complementary direction tailored to HDC.
 Rather than compressing hypervector dimensionality, we reduce the \emph{number} of stored dense hypervectors by parameterizing class prototypes as structured compositions of a small, shared set of \emph{channels}, combined using HDC-native binding ($\otimes$) and weighted bundling ($\oplus$), as illustrated in \autoref{fig:comparison}.
 Concretely, $N$ layers expose $\{L_i\}$ learnable channels; selecting one channel per layer yields $M=\prod_i L_i$ \emph{bound paths}.
 A lightweight class-specific head $W \in \mathbb{R}^{C\times M}$ aggregates these paths to form logits.
 This design scales memory roughly with $\sum_i L_i$, while maintaining full-$D$ representations and their robustness benefits.
 This decomposition also introduces a tunable memory–compute trade-off: increasing the number of layers $N$ or channels reduces storage but raises test-time computation, since more bound-path compositions must be evaluated; deeper factorizations with small $L$ provide larger representational capacity at the cost of higher inference cost, a favorable exchange in regimes where memory is the primary constraint.